Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 In this tutorial, we'll see why software systems built on asynchronous messaging using NServiceBus are superior to traditional synchronous HTTP-based web services.
 We'll also show how NServiceBus guarantees reliability and extensibility that can't be achieved with REST.

 This tutorial skips over some concepts and implementation details in order to get up and running quickly.
-If you'd prefer a more in-depth tutorial, check out [Introduction to NServiceBus](/tutorials/intro-to-nservicebus/).
+If you'd prefer to go more in-depth, check out our [Introduction to NServiceBus](/tutorials/intro-to-nservicebus/) tutorial.
 It will teach you the NServiceBus API and important concepts you need to learn to build successful message-based software systems.

 To get started download the solution above, extract the archive, and then open the **Before/RetailDemo.sln** file with Visual Studio 2015 or later.